 \subsection{Single-Subject Analysis}

-As a limited follow-up analysis, we trained subject-specific models for two games where at larger amounts of gameplay of at least two subjects are contained and compared them with the corresponding all-subject models in Fig.~\ref{fig:single_subject}.
-Additionally to the each two presented single-subject models, gameplay of subject J are contained in the all-subject model, but deemed to little to train an individual model.
+As a limited follow-up analysis, we trained subject-specific models for two games with gameplay from at least two subjects and compared them with the corresponding all-subject models in Fig.~\ref{fig:single_subject}.
+In addition to the two single-subject models shown, gameplay from subject J is included in the all-subject model but was too limited to train an individual model.
 In DemonAttack, the high-performing subject R's actions are slightly less predictable than subject L's, except when periphery is removed.
 This could hint at subject R deciding more based on focus region, or could denote minor model performance differences due to different dataset sizes.
 The cluster composition differs only moderately from the all-subject model.
 This is similar to the results of SpaceInvaders, where subject R again performs strongly while the cluster composition remains broadly similar to the pooled model.
 Subject K in SpaceInvaders shows an unusual accuracy dropoff for model A and C, which may reflect overfitting of these higher parameter models rather than a meaningful behavioral difference.

 Overall, these single-subject results do not support strong conclusions about subject-specific decision strategies.
-The dataset may less suitable for analysing models trained on individual subject's data, as Atari-HEAD contains recordings from only four subjects overall, and individual games include data from only one to three of them.
+The dataset may be less suitable for analyzing models trained on individual subjects' data, as Atari-HEAD contains recordings from only four subjects overall, and individual games include data from only one to three of them.
 We therefore view the single-subject analysis in this study as exploratory only and do not interpret the observed differences as subject-level behavioral effects.